gurrrrrrett3/vrchat-jellyfin/README.md

 rename the `.env.example` file to `.env` and fill in the required fields.

-it's reccommended to use a process manager like pm2 to keep it running
+it's reccommended to use a process manager like pm2 to keep it running:

 ```bash
 pm2 start dist/index.js --name vrc-jellyfin